Wolverhampton’s Jimenez leaves game with head injury

 Medical staff were quickly called onto the field.
 Luiz sat up after a couple of minutes and eventually was treated on the touchline to the left of Wolves’ goal.

-But Jimenez stayed down and the Mexico international didn’t appear to move.
+But the 29-year-old Jimenez, who joined Wolves in 2018, stayed down and the Mexico international didn’t appear to move.
 He was eventually put on a stretcher.
-Luiz, whose head was bandaged , went over to see if Jimenez was OK before the Brazilian returned to the field and continued playing.
+Luiz, whose head was bandaged, went over to see if Jimenez was OK before the Brazilian returned to the field and continued playing.

 Jimenez was wheeled around the side of the field with an oxygen mask on, still not appearing to move, before he was taken down the tunnel.